 - Electrical Helper

 This entire program is 1200 hours.
+Certain Adult Education Centers do not offer all components of the program.
+Full completion of the program may be completed at a Technical College.
 Students can earn a certificate at the completion of the following Occupational Completion Points (OCPs):

 |OCP A||Electrician Helper||300 Hours|